SQL OVER clause allows the use of aggregation without using a group by clause.

 SELECT * FROM dbo.StudentScoreCard

-Lets say, if you want to see all records from StudentScoreCard table also want to see the maximum marks secured among all the marks of all the students in table.
+Let’s say, if we want to see all records from StudentScoreCard table along with the maximum marks secured by any student among all the student from table.

-You can see following statement uses over clause and returns student records along with maxmium marks among all the marks of all the students in table.
+The following statement uses over clause and returns student records along with the maximum marks among all the marks from table.